How real estate can reduce your tax obligation

 To maximize the tax benefits of property ownership, homeowners, investors and real estate professionals alike need to be aware of the breaks available to them as well as the rules and limits that apply.
 Whether you’re selling your principal residence, maintaining a home office or investing in rental properties, tax savings are available if you plan carefully.
 However, in some cases tax savings may be reduced under the Tax Cuts and Jobs Act (TCJA).

 There are many tax benefits to home ownership — among them, various deductions.
-But when you file your 2017 tax return, the itemized deduction reduction could reduce your 2017 tax benefit from some of these breaks.
+But when you file your 2017 tax return, the itemized deduction reduction could reduce your tax benefit from some of these breaks.
 And while that limit goes away for 2018, the TCJA reduces or eliminates these breaks:

 Home equity debt interest deduction.
 For 2017, interest on home equity debt used for any purpose (debt limit of $100,000) may be deductible.
-So consider using a home equity loan or line of credit to pay off credit cards or auto loans, for which interest isn’t deductible, you may be able to deduct the home equity interest on your 2017 return.
+So if in 2017 you, say, use home equity debt to pay off credit cards or auto loans, for which interest isn’t deductible, you may be able to deduct the home equity interest on your 2017 return.

 If your home office is your principal place of business (or used substantially and